arnavsm/arnavsm/README.md

-Currently studying theoretical machine learning and deep learning.
+Interested in algorithmic research in deep learning and machine learning.
 For more info, click [here](https://arnavsm.github.io)